econchick/roguelynn/_posts/2013-10-07-PRISM-as-a-Service.md

 In the light of [PRISM][prismwiki]’s [whistle blowing][whistleblowing], many folks, like [here][apology], [here][notsubjecttoamericanlaw], and [here][prismkillscloud], are questioning whether the cloud is a viable option.

-This write-up, originally presented at [PyCon Canada 2013][pyconca] ([slides](https://speakerdeck.com/roguelynn/prism-as-a-service-not-subject-to-american-law), and video coming soon) is a look at what PRISM is, how the cloud is affected, and how we can maintain privacy in the cloud.
+This write-up, originally presented at [PyCon Canada 2013][pyconca] ([slides](https://speakerdeck.com/roguelynn/prism-as-a-service-not-subject-to-american-law), and [video](http://pyvideo.org/video/2319/prism-as-a-service-not-subject-to-american-law)), and updated for [PyCon Ireland][pyconie] ([slides](https://speakerdeck.com/roguelynn/pycon-ireland-keynote-prism-as-a-service)), is a look at what PRISM is, how the cloud is affected, and how we can maintain privacy in the cloud.

 #### Disclaimer